Many of us run to the store and buy a bag of charcoal without even thinking about what they buy.

 Mr. ford who was always on the lookout to make money and not losing it tried to come up with a solution for all the waste.

 He found a chemist by the name of Orin Stafford who invented a way to make fuel from sawdust and mill waste by combining it with tar and cornstarch.
 These are basically still the charcoal briquettes ingredients, although I am not sure about the tar.
 That is probably replaced with Sodium Nitrate.

 Thomas Edison designed a factory for briquettes, next to the sawmill and this facility was run by Mr. Kingsford.

 The production was larger than what they could sell to smokehouses for meat and fish, so they needed a new product that would use the charcoal briquettes.

-BBQ at home in your backyard did not took of until after world war 2 and the economy picked up.
+BBQ at home in your backyard did not take of until after world war 2 and the economy picked up.

 This was also thanks to the Weber grills that were invented in that era.

-This lead to renaming the product to Kingsford Charcoal and it was sold in all the major supermarkets.
+This leads to renaming the product to Kingsford Charcoal and it was sold in all the major supermarkets.